NicolasPetton/Indium/readme.md

 ### Connection to a nodejs process

-Nodejs >= 6.9.1 is required for Jade to work.
+Nodejs >= 7.0.0 is required for Jade to work.

 Start a node process with the `--inspect` flag:

     node --inspect myfile.js

-Evaluate `M-x jade-connect-to-nodejs`.

 If you wish to break on the first line of the application code, start node using:

     node --inspect --debug-brk myfile.js

+Node will tell you to open an URL in Chrome:

+    chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:PORT/PATH

+Evaluate `M-x jade-connect-to-nodejs RET 127.0.0.1 RET PORT RET PATH`, `PORT` and `PATH` are taken from the `ws` parameter of the above URL.

 Connecting Jade to the node process will open a debugger on the first line of the application code.